Middlewood Hospital: Construction and expansion

 In 1866 the West Riding County Asylum at Wakefield had 1,130 beds and was suffering from overcrowding, having trebled in size in the previous 25 years.
-It was decided by the Hospital Committee to assign a subcommittee to find a suitable site in South Yorkshire for a second asylum.
+It was decided by the Hospital Committee to assign a subcommittee to find a suitable site for a second asylum.
 The site committee which was chaired by Lord Wharncliffe (later to become the Earl of Wharncliffe) reported that the only suitable site was at Wadsley Park, 3.5 miles north west of the centre of Sheffield, this was an area of open farmland which had previously been part of the Wharncliffe Estate.

-Work on levelling the land on the sloping site took place in 1868 and building commenced on the construction of the South Yorkshire Asylum in the summer of 1869 with the architectural plans being mainly drawn up by Bernard Hartley, the West Riding surveyor from 1868 to 1884.
+Work on levelling the land on the sloping site took place in 1868 and building commenced on the construction of the Sheffield Asylum in the summer of 1869 with the architectural plans being mainly drawn up by Bernard Hartley, the West Riding surveyor from 1868 to 1884.
 The initial plan was for the hospital to have 400 beds, this was quickly upgraded to 630 by the Home Secretary and then again to 750 in the final plans.
 The asylum was declared open on 21 August 1872 with the official opening ceremony taking place on 7 September of that year.
 The construction of the hospital church was completed in 1875 at a cost of £6,000.
 In 1893 a nurses' home was built on site.